mariohernandez/component-based-development/exercises/2-building-components.md

 <h3 class="eyebrow">{{ eyebrow }}</h3>
 ```

 The twig template allows us to write the markup we deem most appropriate for our components.
-In addition, we are passing data from the JSON object we wrote above.
-We will get into more details about twig templates.
+In addition, we are passing data from the JSON object into Twig.

 * Inside `eyebrow.scss` copy this code: